wso2/docs-choreo-dev/en/docs/integrations/integration-concepts.md

  - **Salesforce**: To trigger an application based on topics in a Salesforce account.

-## Connection
+## API Call
-A connection in Choreo allows you to connect to and interact with an external service through your application.
-You can use a connection to interact with generic protocol-based APIs and application-specific APIs.
+An API call in Choreo allows you to connect to and interact with an external service through your application.
+You can use an API call to interact with generic protocol-based APIs and application-specific APIs.

 Following are the connections you can use to interact with generic protocol-based APIs: